 Inclusion of the optional Length field

 FIX tag=value requires the inclusion of a length field so that a decoder can determine how many bytes to read for an encoded data field.
 XML, because of its more robust encoding, does not require this length field.
-A strong argument can be made for the exclusion of the length field from the encoding.
+A strong argument can be made for the exclusion of the length field from the FIXML encoding.
 As of this first draft the Length field associated with the encoded data field is included as an optional attribute on the encoded data element.

 The name attribute is the field abbreviated name for the length field.